GlPortal/website/content/contribute/overview.md

 You are enthusiastic about game development?
 Contributing is easy.
 # Tester
 Can contributing to open source be as easy as playing a video game?
 Yes it can.
-By playing you help us identify errors in the game or you come up with features that should be in the game.
+By playing you help us identify errors in the game or you come up with features that improve the game.

+{{% iconButton "https://bugs.glportal.de/" "Report a Bug" primary bug %}}
+{{% iconButton "https://community.glportal.de/" "Community" primary group %}}
+{{% iconButton "/download/" "Download" primary download %}}

 # Developer
 Go ahead and fork GlPortal on Github and send us a pull request.
 If we like your commits we will make you a permanent member of the team with push permission to the team repository.
 ## Requirenments